-There are many conditions much less serious than cancer that can cause these symptoms.
+There are many less severe conditions that can cause the same symptoms as cancer.
 But it is important that you report any of the following symptoms to your doctor.

 Nasal and paranasal cancers may cause:

 - blockages causing stuffiness in one side of your nose that does not go away

 - decreased sense of smell

 - mucus coming from the nose that can be bloody

 - mucus draining into the back of your nose and throat

 Most people diagnosed with cancer of the nose will have a blockage.
 Nosebleeds are also a common symptom.